-There is much to be celebrated on the Fourth of July here in America, and there are many people to thank for the rights and privileges we enjoy.
+There is much to be celebrated here in America, and there are many people to thank for the rights and privileges we enjoy.
 At the top of that list, are the founding fathers.

 On countless occasions, in scripture and messages given by general authorities, the significance of the founding fathers to both The United States of America and to the Gospel of Jesus Christ has been made exceptionally clear.

 Ezra Taft Benson once stated, “I testify that the God of heaven sent some of His choicest spirits to lay the foundation of this government.”
 Joseph Fielding Smith said, “Our government came into existence through divine guidance.
 The inspiration of the Lord rested upon the patriots who established it.”

 In D&C 101:80, the Lord Himself declared, “And for this purpose have I established the Constitution of this land, by the hands of wise men whom I raised up unto this very purpose, and redeemed the land by the shedding of blood.”

 However, what I find noteworthy and equally as awe-inspiring as prophets testifying of foreordination, are the times that the founding fathers testified of God.
 So, here are just a few examples of when the fathers of our great nation honored and accredited The Father of us all.

 “It is impossible for the man of pious reflection not to perceive in it a finger of that Almighty hand which has been so frequently and signally extended to our relief in the critical stages of the revolution”